 - you must have a viable (business) plan

 InvestInternational offers a checklist to help you find out if your financing needs can be met by the DGGF.
-You can also try the interactive online tool to check whether you are eligible for DGGF or other financing or export credit insurance.
-The tool has been created for entrepreneurs with plans to import, export, invest or expand abroad.
+You can also use the checklist to find out whether you are eligible for DGGF or other financing, or export credit insurance.

 How to apply?

-You start with filling out a Quick Scan for investing or importing, or a Quick Scan for exporting.
-Depending on which part you apply for, an expert from Atradius DSB or an adviser from Invest International will contact you.
+You start with filling out the checklist.
+Depending on your answers you will be informed on the next step to take.
 You can find more information on the website of the Dutch Good Growth Fund (DGGF).